Sales Automation – How to Automate Your Sales Process

 For email tracking with a CRM, it’s often as easy as BCC’ing a unique address assigned to you by the CRM, and the emails will automatically appear in your CRM.
 If you’re using email outreach software, you can just set it up to always BCC that address so that the emails sync to your CRM automatically.

-If your CRM doesn’t have these features, or you’d prefer to use a tool outside your CRM for something like email outreach, then make sure these tools can be integrated to log deal-driven activities in your CRM.
+If your CRM doesn’t have these features, or you’d prefer to use a sales automation tool outside your CRM for something like email outreach, then make sure these tools can be integrated to log deal-driven activities in your CRM.

 When it comes to CRM integrations with third party tools, native integrations are best since the developers of both apps got together to make their services work as seamlessly as possible.
 However, 3rd party integration like Zapier can be just as useful if a tool doesn’t integrate directly with your CRM.